 Organic chicken farming, although praised for its advantages, also has its disadvantages and drawbacks:

-Organic farming often leads to lower yields than conventional methods, resulting in fewer chickens being produced.
+This farming method often leads to lower yields than conventional methods, resulting in fewer chickens being produced.

 As organic chickens are raised without the use of synthetic pesticides or antibiotics, organic chicken farms may be more susceptible to disease, which can lead to higher mortality rates.